 Notes

 - There are many gluten free cocoa powder brands.
 I like Rodelle, Anthony’s, and Ghirardelli.
+If you see lumps in the cocoa powder, I recommend sifting it into the dry ingredients.

 - I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
-That doesn’t mean others will not work, I just have not tested other flours.
+That doesn’t mean others will not work; I just have not tested other flours.

-- If your gluten free flour blend doesn’t contain Xanthan Gum, add 1 teaspoon.
+- If your gluten free flour blend doesn’t contain xanthan gum or another binder, add 1 teaspoon.

-- To make this cake dairy-free, substitute the butter for vegan butter and use a dairy-free yogurt like Kite Hill brand.
+- To make this cake dairy-free, substitute the butter for vegan butter and use a dairy-free yogurt like the Kite Hill brand.

-- I used almond milk but other dairy-free kinds of milk will work but I do not recommend canned coconut milk.
+- I used almond milk, but other dairy-free kinds of milk will work.
+However, I do not recommend canned coconut milk.

 - When mixing the batter, do not over-mix the batter.
 It would result in a denser cake.

 - You can bake this cake in regular-sized cake pans or as cupcakes if you don’t have the mini layer pans.
+Note each cake pan size will require a different baking time.

-- This cake will keep up to 3 days in the refrigerator.
+- This cake will keep fresh for up to 3 days in the refrigerator.
 You can also freeze this cake in the freezer.
 I recommend freezing the cake unfrosted with each layer wrapped in plastic wrap, then gently placed in a large freezer-safe zipper bag.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn’t test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition